gschup/bevy_ggrs/README.md

 bevy_ggrs is in a very early stage:

-- no checksums are generated, so `SyncTestSession` doesn't do all that much.
+- no checksums are generated, so `SyncTestSession` cannot compare checksums.
-- GGRS dependency is directly linked to the repository (will change once necessary changes are published)
 - only components of entities can be rolled back, no resources yet.
+- components added to existing entities after saving will not be removed when loading.
 - since bevy_ggrs operates with a separate schedule, compatibility with other plugins might be complicated to achieve.
 - currently, it is not possible to create stages inside the GGRS schedule or define system orderings.

+Once the most important points are taken care of, I will publish a first version to crates.io.

 ## Licensing